Parents’ Haunting Shadows

 Her resentment doesn’t come alone – it triggers an equally abhorrent sense of guilt and shame which she compensates for by harbouring secret contempt for mothers who don’t seem to do their best.

-All these feelings, which are personally and socially unacceptable, are repressed from her awareness, but they generate a profound, relentless tension she strives to hide or disguise for years.
+All these feelings, which are personally and socially unacceptable, are often repressed from awareness, but they generate a profound, relentless tension.

-The fact that the parents’ refusal to own and integrate their shadow may have disastrous consequences on the children is emphasized by Carl Jung.
+Unfortunately, parents’ refusal to own and integrate their shadow may have disastrous consequences on the children, argued Carl Jung.

 “Because the father would not take on his shadow,” said Jung, “his children were compelled to live out the dark side which he ignored.”

 Meeting our shadow is crucial.
-The aim is to have a constant relationship with it, to expand, as Zweig and Abrahams put it, “our sense of self by balancing the one-sidedness of our conscious attitudes with our unconscious depths.”
+The aim is not to fight it, but to have a constant relationship with it.
+We need to expand our sense of self, as Zweig and Abrahams put it, “by balancing the one-sidedness of our conscious attitudes with our unconscious depths.”

 Resources: